2023 Conference – Tampa

 MISSION FORMATION PROGRAM

 GEMN’s Pre-Conference Mission Formation Program is recommended for mission activists seeking a background in biblical mission, mission theology, mission history, cultural dynamics and practical organizing skills.
-Register for the one-day Formation Program alongside the conference registration.
-The program will begin at 1 p.m. on Tuesday, May 2, and conclude with lunch on Wednesday, May 3.
-Fee is $85.
+Registration was available for the one-day Formation Program alongside the conference registration.
+The program began at 1 p.m. on Tuesday, May 2, and concluded with lunch on Wednesday, May 3.
+Fee was $85.
+A discounted fee of $40 was offered to officially designated Diocesan Global Mission Advocates.

-Registrants of the Formation Program should be sure to affirm their choice on the Conference Networking Form when registering for the Conference.
+Registrants of the Formation Program affirmed their choice on the Conference Networking Form when registering for the Conference.

 More information about the Mission Formation Program is available here.